Leibniz-HBI/ukraine_twitter_data/README.md

 ### What data is available?

+Right now, we provide data on tweets that contain the word 'ukraine' in different languages since February 1st.

-To comply with Twitter TOS and protect people who have decided to delete their tweets, we share tweet IDs only.
+To comply with Twitter TOS and protect people who have decided to delete their tweets, we share tweet IDs, creation date, and metadata about our collection methods and dates only.

+### How was this data collected?

+With the [focalevents](https://github.com/ryanjgallagher/focalevents) tool by @ryanjgallagher using our Academic Twitter API access.

+We query tweets that contain the keyword 'ukraine' and filter for languages detected by Twitter.

+We started collecting tweets on 24.
+February, backfilling tweets since 1.
+February.

+You find information on whether an ID was collected via the search ('backfilled') or streamed in the data itself.
+Backfilled data will not contain tweets that have been deleted before the collection time.

+We will add languages over time.
+So far we have planned English, German, Russian and Ukrainian.

 ### How is the data structured?